USC Shoah Foundation: Visual History Archive

-The Survivors of the Shoah Visual History Foundation were founded by director Steven Spielberg in 1994 after the release of his critically-acclaimed film Schindler's List the previous year.
+The Survivors of the Shoah Visual History Foundation was founded by director Steven Spielberg in 1994 after the release of his critically-acclaimed film Schindler's List the previous year.
 Spielberg's goal was to collect 50,000 testimonies of Holocaust survivors while meeting the standards of rigorous scholarship.
 The foundation consulted with Holocaust scholars and oral histories in order to ground its work in historical scholarship.

 The Shoah Foundation followed the work of the Fortunoff Archive, founded in 1979 partly in response to the 1978 television miniseries Holocaust.
 In 2006, the foundation, moved from its home in a set of trailers at Universal Studios to the libraries of the University of Southern California.
 It was renamed the USC Shoah Foundation—The Institute for Visual History and Education.

 In 2014, the Shoah Foundation established the USC Shoah Foundation Center for Advanced Genocide Research to expand its documentation efforts to other genocides, such as the Rwandan genocide, Armenian genocide, and Cambodian genocide.

 By 2016, the foundation's archive included nearly 52,000 recordings and was the largest collection of audiovisual testimonies of any kind.

 In the 2020s, the foundation expanded its mission from the Holocaust to focus on antisemitism since 1945, as there were fewer Holocaust survivors to interview.
 The foundation planned to gather testimonies on the expulsion of Jews from Arab countries after 1948 and Ethiopian Jews.

 Eight days after the October 7 attacks on Israel, researchers from the Shoah Foundation were in southern Israel to gather survivor testimonies after recognizing the attack as a "mass act of violence against Jews."
 Within a year, the foundation had recorded 400 testimonies of survivors, first responders, and eyewitnesses, with 370 online.
 The foundation also advised the National Library of Israel about how to create a collection of records.